raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 ### the rule of three

 When might it be sensible to write `Hash`?
 Well, in programming there is a [rule of three].
 It is usually applied to removing duplication: When you first write something, you obviously don't worry about duplication.
-If you rite it a second time, make a note of the duplication, but don't rush to refactor things.
+If you write it a second time, make a note of the duplication, but don't rush to refactor things.
 Only when you need to write it for the third time do you refactor everything to eliminate duplication.

 [rule of three]: https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)